 But if you need to rewire or repaint one, you don’t have a lot of choice, so here’s how it’s done.

-When you flip the light over, you can see the base is held on with three tabs.
+When you flip the light over, you can see the three tabs that hold the base.
 Additionally, there are two screws.
 One screw is a ground and one screw has two wires attached.
 Loosen that screw enough to free the two wires, being careful not to disturb the fragile cloth insulation.
 Once the wires are free, straighten the three tabs and the base lifts off.

 The top of the box is held on with two tabs.
 Straighten those tabs and the top lifts off, leaving just the top and the pole.
 The pole is held onto the top with four tabs, which are visible after you take the top of the box off.
 Straighten those tabs and the pole lifts out easily.